hollyouellette/Amazon_Vine_Analysis/README.md

 _What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?_
 <br>

-39% of Vine reviews were 5 star reviews, while 55% of non-vine reviews were 5-star reviews.
+39% of Vine reviews were 5 star reviews, while 55% of non-Vine reviews were 5-star reviews.

 ## Summary